UAR-NVC: A Unified AutoRegressive Framework for Memory-Efficient Neural Video Compression: EXPERIMENTS

-To evaluate the performance of our framework under different settings, we first conduct experiments on the UVG dataset.
-As shown in Fig.~\ref{fig-UVG-main_result}, both HiNeRV and HNeRV exhibit significant improvements when integrated with our proposed modules.
-Specifically, when using HNeRV (base) and HiNeRV (base) as anchors, and comparing the RD curve positions of HNeRV (ours) and HiNeRV (ours), we observe that the primary gain in HNeRV stems from bitrate savings, while the primary gain in HiNeRV arises from improved image quality.
+\textbf{Overall performance with UVG dataset.} To evaluate the performance of our framework under different settings, we first conduct experiments on the UVG dataset.
+As shown in Fig.~\ref{fig-UVG-main_result}, both NeRV, HNeRV and HiNeRV exhibit significant improvements when integrated with our proposed modules.
+Specifically, when using NeRV (base), HNeRV (base) and HiNeRV (base) as anchors, and comparing the RD curve positions of NeRV (ours), HNeRV (ours) and HiNeRV (ours), we observe that the primary gain in HNeRV stems from bitrate savings, while the primary gain in HiNeRV arises from improved image quality.
+At the same time, the structure of NeRV is more ordinary, improving a few in both dimensions.
 This improvement is attributed to HiNeRV's more complex grid design, which enables it to capture finer details and fully leverage the potential of a more advanced entropy model with flexible bit allocation.
 Conversely, HNeRV's architecture is optimized for efficiency, featuring a compact structure that reduces memory consumption and accelerates inference speed.
 This streamlined design also imposes a limit on its maximum reconstruction quality, even as it achieves substantial bitrate reductions with our two modules.
 When evaluated using the MS-SSIM metric, both models exhibit a trend similar to the analysis in PSNR.
 However, compared to x265 (veryslow) as the anchor, INR-based methods achieve significantly better in MS-SSIM relative to PSNR.
 This discrepancy arises because INR models encode video data in a more holistic manner, leading to superior structural fidelity.
 In contrast, traditional block-based encoders struggle to effectively capture the structural relationships between blocks.

+To further illustrate the effectiveness of our method, Fig.~\ref{selected_images} presents visualized comparisons between HiNeRV (base) and HiNeRV (ours).
+The results clearly show that HiNeRV (ours) restores finer details while requiring a lower bitrate.
+Furthermore, HiNeRV (base) is more prone to amplifying certain details, causing them to become more prominent and interfering with the background.
+In contrast, HiNeRV (ours) models these details more effectively, preventing them from disrupting background consistency.